RaspberryPiFoundation/scratch-curriculum/pl-PL/Semestr 2/Clone Wars/Clone Wars.md

 		delete this clone
 	```

 + Test out this code by starting a new game and colliding with a hippo.

 	![screenshot](invaders-hippo-collide.png)

-## Save your project { .save }
+## Zapisz swój projekt {.save}

 ## Challenge: Lives and Score {.challenge}
 Can you add a `lives` {.blockdata}, `score` {.blockdata} or even a `highscore` {.blockdata} to your game?
 You can use the 'Catch the Dots' project to help you.

-## Save your project { .save }
+## Zapisz swój projekt {.save}

 # Step 4: Fruit Bats! { .activity }

-Let's make a fruit bat, that throws oranges at your spaceship.
+Let's make a fruit bat that throws oranges at your spaceship.

-## Activity Checklist { .check }
+## Zadania do wykonania {.check}

 + Firstly, make a new bat sprite that will `move` {.blockmotion} across the top of the stage `forever` {.blockcontrol}.
 Remember to test out your code.